-The CFP systematic approach is outlined in the Annex C of ISO 14067:2018.
-The section C.3.4 “Validation of the CFP systematic approach”, specifies that organisations shall conduct “internal CFP systematic approach assessments at planned intervals, to ensure its continuous suitability, adequacy and effectiveness”.
+The CFP SA is outlined in the Annex C of the ISO 14067:2018.
+The section C.3.4 “Validation of the CFP systematic approach”, specifies that organizations shall conduct “internal CFP systematic approach assessments at planned intervals, to ensure its continuous suitability, adequacy and effectiveness”.

 The internal audit can thus be considered to be a possible strategy to perform such evaluation, but it cannot be considered the only one.

 Nevertheless, the interpretation that sees the internal audit as compulsory before the realization of the third-party verification is not by any means acceptable.
 This interpretation is to be justified through the experience of verification bodies in the environmental management system.
-In fact, in accordance with ISO 17021-1, they include as objective of Stage 1 “to evaluate if the internal audits and management reviews are being planned and performed” (section 126.96.36.199.2 g); in addition, it is specified that during Stage 2 the internal audit and management review have to be revised (section 188.8.131.52 e).
+In fact, in accordance to the ISO 17021-1, they include as objective of Stage 1 “to evaluate if the internal audits and management reviews are being planned and performed” (section 184.108.40.206.2 g); in addition, it is specified that during Stage 2 the internal audit and management review have to be revised (section 220.127.116.11 e).

 Such requirements are not mentioned in the standards that are currently in force for the accreditation of GHG validation/verification activities (ISO 14064-3 e ISO 14065), nor in the generic standard for validation/verification activity as conformity assessment (ISO 17029), nor in the future revision of the ISO 14065.
 This is due to the fact that all the mentioned activities are intrinsically different from the certification of environmental management systems.

-Therefore, in the GHG accreditation system of verification there is no instruction requiring the realisation of an internal audit before the third-party verification.
+Therefore, in the GHG accreditation system of verification there is no instruction requiring the realization of an internal audit before the third-party verification.

 FAQ - Organisation

-- accounting methodology based on who paid for the transport.
-In particular, up-stream emissions are emissions from freight services that are paid for by the organisation.
-Whereas, emissions from down-stream transport are emissions from freight services that are due to the first purchasers or other purchasers throughout the supply chain but not paid for by the organisation;
+accounting methodology based on who paid for the transport.
+In particular, up-stream emissions are emissions from freight services that are paid for by the organization.
+Whereas, emissions from down-stream transport are emissions from freight services that are due to the first purchasers or other purchasers throughout the supply chain but not paid for by the organization;

-- accounting methodology based on the type of goods transported.
-Particularly, the procurement of raw materials is defined as up-stream emissions, while the distribution of products by the reporting organisation is recognised as down-stream emission
+accounting methodology based on the type of goods transported.
+Particularly, the procurement of raw materials is defined as up-stream emissions, while the distribution of products by the reporting organization is recognized as down-stream emission

 (Carbon Footprint of Product).
 Methodology based on a LCA study in order to assess the GHG emssions of a product within its whole life cycle, “from cradle to grave”.

 (European Union Emissions Trading Scheme).
-Known as Emission Trading, this European cap and trade system is implemented by limiting the CO2 emissions of the organisations of certain industry sectors and by creating a European market where it is possible to buy and sell CO2 emission allowances.
+Known as Emission Trading, this European cap and trade system is implemented by limiting the CO2 emissions of the organizations of certain industry sectors and by creating a European market where it is possible to buy and sell CO2 quota.